osprey-dcs/data-platform/doc/admin/project/dp-web-app-project.md

 * API interface: Should we develop a "mock" API for web application development that doesn't require a running data platform server and envoy proxy?
 * Middle tier application server: Should we develop a middle tier JavaScript application server that might avoid some of the limitations with streaming data via grpc from the browser-based web application?

+# thoughts on "isolating" data and relationship to other features from chris

+It comes down to isolating sets in the [data source]x[time] query domain.
+Recall that we wanted to tag an annotation to a "data block", which is a subset of the query domain.

+Thus, developing a navigation strategy is based upon moving through the 2 query domain axes (for a potentially very large domain).
+I don't know the best was to do this, that is, "Paging buttons vs. infinite scroll" might be something we have to muddle through.
+Probably have some general mechanism that has configuration parameters that we can tweak until we get a good "look and feel."

+NOTE: Once a data block is identified by the user (as a data block), then we can annotate it, or export it, or visualize it.

+Visualization will likely have further restrictions, it will be context specific according to the feature.
+For example, viewing time series data assumes contiguous time ranges and a limited number of data sources.
+That is probably the best use case to start with.
+I don't think we want to get too involved with visualization, that's a whole field of study in itself.

 # references

 [1] [github repo for original web app prototype with documentation](https://github.com/craigmcchesney/datastore-web-app)